cawasser/chocolate/README.md

 Before anything else, you need to compile the *.proto files (found [here](resources/proto)) into *.java files for further processing.

-First you need to install the Protocol Buffer compiler `protoc` from []() and make sure it is on your execution path. (run `protoc --version` at the terminal/powershell to check)
+First you need to install the appropriate Protocol Buffer compiler `protoc` from [Google](https://github.com/protocolbuffers/protobuf/releases)
+for your operating system and make sure it is on your execution path.

+(run `protoc --version` at the terminal/powershell to check)

 To just compile the protocol buffers into Java,  run: